Red Wine: Types, Benefits, Recipes and Side Effects

 Though red wine has numerous health benefits, it’s not all sunshine and grapes.
-Some researchers have found out that about 10% of the population is allergic to red wine.
+Some researchers have found that about 10% of the population is allergic to red wine.

 Make sure to consume wine in moderation as we know that the ethanol present in alcohol can affect the liver and cause liver damage and related health problems.

-A 2006 study revealed that wine, particularly red wine, can trigger migraine headaches in individuals.
+Furthermore, a 2006 study revealed that wine, particularly red wine, can trigger migraine headaches in individuals.

 Wine has some fantastic health benefits and can significantly improve skin and hair health.
 Therefore, when consumed in moderation, you can reap key health benefits.
 However, too much wine can result in short- and long-term health problems.

 A. Pinot Noir is considered the healthiest red wine.
 This variety of red wine contains the highest levels of resveratrol, an antioxidant that is effective in improving heart health, lowering bad cholesterol, and controlling blood pressure.
-In addition, it has low sugar and fewer calories.
+In addition, it has low sugar and fewer calories

 A. It is OK to have one-two glasses of red wine every week.
 Red wine should accompany a meal.
 Having it on an empty stomach or as a daily alcoholic beverage may be detrimental to health.
 However, moderation is key.
 Excessive consumption can be harmful to your health.

 A. Yes.
 Red Wine has several health benefits.
 It helps control blood sugar, reduces the risk of heart problems and cancers, and improves digestion.
 It also promotes better sleep quality.
 However, remember that it’s an alcoholic beverage and can have adverse side effects too if consumed beyond moderate quantities.